Gear Guide

 TL;DR

-• LiFePO4 is the right call for almost everyone: lighter, more usable capacity, longer life
+• LiFePO4 is the chemistry to want either way.
+Lighter, more usable capacity, longer life.

 How Much Battery Capacity Do You Need?